 Add $20K+ to the Value Of Your Home by Converting a Closet in a Shower!

 Converting an adjoining clothes closet or hall closet to the already existing 2 piece bathroom will not only give you the comfort of having a shower in your primary bedroom, it will add $20,000 + to the value of your home when you’re ready to sell.

 2. How much room will you have for a shower?

 Take the measurements of the width and length of your current closet and the adjoining bathroom.
 Do you have adequate room for a shower including elbow room?
 Showers should be a minimum 32″ x 32″ in a primary en-suite.
 If they’re smaller than that, they may suit your current needs, but down the road in the future when you’re ready to sell, it could potentially be a deterrent for buyers if its too small and not really adding value to your home.
 Its definitely something to consider and think through.

 Plan out your shower well.
 The closet may look big enough but you need a minimum of 32″ x 32″ for a shower.
 Do you have enough room for a double vanity?
 Double vanities are such a life saver in the morning.
 They make it so much easier when you’re both getting ready.
 There is also a large assortment of double vanities ranging from two identical vanities to space saving vanities like the one I purchased for our en-suite from Ikea.

 It’s a really good idea to try to visualize the new space as much as you can.
 Place painters tape on the floor where you visualize the shower is going, tape out the placement for your vanity, and toilet.
-Measure everything out.
-Make sure you’re leaving enough room to walk around the bathroom.
+Measure everything out!
+Make sure you’re leaving enough room to walk around in your bathroom.

 Do you have room for a double vanity?